PritiKumr/pritikumr.github.io/_posts/blog/2017-07-23-how-to-find-great-deals-on-amazon.md

 	www.amazon.in/gp/search/?node=976389031&pct-off=80-90

-Here is a screenshot of the above URL,
+Here is a screenshot of the discounted resutt for above URL,

 <figure>
 	<img src="/images/amazon_hack_2.png">